rosiebl/med-notes/respiratory/COPD.md

 ##### -> Short-acting bronchodilators

-Short-acting beta2 agonists (SABA) are initial empriical teratment for relief of breathlessness and exercise limitation.
+Short-acting beta2 agonists (SABA) are initial empirical teratment for relief of breathlessness and exercise limitation.

 Also can use short-acting muscarinic antagonist (SAMA) e.g. ipratropium.